 "And the heaven He raised and imposed the balance." — Surah Ar-Rahman (55:7)

 Allah set a mizan — balance — in the universe.
 This is not merely about market scales.
 It is about the cosmic order that sustains life.
-Every physical constant, every natural law is held in breathtaking precision.
-And Allah commands us to uphold balance in our own affairs as a reflection of His cosmic order.
+Every physical constant — gravity, atmospheric pressure, the distance between the earth and sun — is held in breathtaking precision.
+Scientists call this "fine-tuning."
+The Quran called it mizan 1,400 years ago.
+And then Allah commands us to uphold balance in our own affairs.
+The same precision that holds the universe together, Allah asks of us in our honesty, our fairness, our dealings.

 The Gifts Catalogued Between Each Refrain